 - Calculate minimum flow rate

 - Determine your flow rate range

 - Settle on your final specs

-First up, you need to figure out how many gallons of water are in your swimming pool.
-This calculation differs based on pool shape, but is pretty straightforward.
-Use our pool volume calculator below and then we’ll start calculating the minimum flow rate you need for your pump.
+First, you need to figure out how many gallons of water are in your swimming pool.
+This calculation differs based on pool shape but is pretty straightforward.
+Use my pool volume calculator below, and then I’ll start calculating the minimum flow rate you need for your pump.